mako-taco/DecorateThis/README.md

 - Profit

 # Changelog
+### v0.4.0
+- broke up `param` file into smaller, more reusable components
+- fixed a bug in `WeakCompositeKeyMap` which would cause a map of results to be returned instead of the correct value
+- added `@promises` decorator, which checks promised values

 ### v0.3.5
 - `npm install` of this module will now load an es5 compatible file using the babel runtime

 ### v0.2.3
 - fixed a bug in `@debounce` which would cause multiple debounced methods of a single class instance to debounce eachother
 - added eslint to travis-ci builds